lvjiaxuan/vscode-eslint-disable/README.md

 > **Note**
 >
-> It doesn't need to select entire characters of lines.
+> It doesn't need to select all text of lines.
 See preview below.

 ## Preview